Expert Guide To Make A Resume For A Job (With Examples)

 Re-check tense and pronouns

 Once you are done with CV writing, you will need to re-check your tenses and pronouns.
-The idea is to ensure you use the correct tenses and pronouns in your professional resume.
+The idea is to ensure you use the correct tenses and pronouns.
 For jobs you have handled in the past, use the past tense.
 Use the present tense for those job activities you are still involved in.
 Avoid using personal pronouns such as (I) and focus on writing a statement that starts with the action itself.

 Proofread your document

-Always proofread your resume to ensure you edit out any spelling, grammar, and punctuation mistakes.
+Always proofread to ensure you edit out any spelling, grammar, and punctuation mistakes.
 You can either read your document backward or ask a colleague (friend, family, or professor) to help you review your document.
 This makes it easier to identify any errors you may have overlooked.
-It is also essential to review your document and shorten it if the resume is longer than one page.
+It is also essential to review your document and shorten it if it is longer than one page.

 Tailor your resume to the job